COOKIE NOTICE

 The expectations on parents are:

-• That you only request leave of absence in exceptional circumstances and that you do so in advance to the Headteacher.
+• That you only request leave of absence in exceptional circumstances and that you communicate this to the Headteacher.

-• That where possible you book medical appointments around the school day but when this cannot be avoided and your child has an appointment in school time you notify the school in advance (and if your child attends the appointment in uniform, they can return to school afterwards)
+• That where possible you book medical appointments around the school day but when this cannot be avoided and your child has an appointment in school time you communicate this to the school in advance (and if your child attends the appointment in uniform, they can return to school afterwards)

 The new guidance is implemented to support the best school attendance for every child in Halton and applies to all schools in England.